jimpil/clamda/README.md

 ## TL;DR
-If you want to (idiomatically) consume Java streams in Clojure, or Clojure seqs in Java, then you've come to the right place.
+If you want to (idiomatically) consume Java streams from Clojure, or Clojure seqs from Java, then you've come to the right place.
 For Clojure users, see `stream-reducible`, `stream-into`, `stream-some`, and the `jlamda` constructor-fn.
 For Java users, check-out `seq-stream` (see the 'How' section for instructions).
 Do NOT expect that processing a SeqStream with Lamdas